 You can specialize in all three.
 If you are registered in CT, MRI, and US you would be highly sought after.
 This type of individual is needed especially in rural setting where resources are scarce.
 I would start by picking one and then working on the next.
 Many Rad Techs find something that they enjoy doing and eventually find a job doing just that modality.

 Yes, continuing education is a requirement of this profession.
 Once the radiographer has successfully completed the registry exam he/she will need to show evidence of continuing education following the first registration renewal.
 Successful completion of the registry exam administered by the ARRT is adequate to fulfill CE requirements and is good through the first registration renewal.
 The biennium period begins the first day of the birth month and ends 25 months thereafter.
 Twenty-four credits are needed during each 24 month biennium.
-A minimum of 12 credits must be Category 'A' and must be approved by a recognized education provider.
-Twelve credits may be Category 'B' meaning that they do not need to be approved by a recognized education provider.
 It is the technologist's responsibility to obtain these credits.
 There are several avenues available that will help you with this process.
 The state and regional society often hold meetings that help technologist receive the credits they need.
 Many employers provide this opportunity also.
 Some employers provide radiographers with financing to help pay for education opportunities.
 Another avenue to obtain CE credit is the journal 'Radiologic Technology' published by the American Society of Radiologic Technologists (ASRT).
 This directed reading has a test that can be taken for CE credit.

 Though most x-ray machines have similarities you will find major differences.
 There are a few terms that remain constant and they include kVp (kilovoltage), and mA (milliamperes).
 These values can be manipulated by the radiographer depending on the part that is radiographed.
 They are used to provide a technique to expose the x-ray image receptor.
 Technology is a big part of this profession, and technology is always changing.